

 FAQs

 Each course offered by the university is assigned to an internal course accreditation group for the purpose of review and reaccreditation on a 5 yearly basis.
 This group is used as a starting point and colleges may determine that two or more smaller groups are required.
 Ultimately the groupings are determined by colleges.
-Please email the Educational Quality Team for further information regarding internal course accreditation groups.
+Please contact the Curriculum Services Team for further information regarding internal course accreditation groups.

 Each CQAG must meet the membership composition requirements stipulated in the Terms of Reference.
 The actual number of members will therefore depend on the number and breadth of courses included in the group.